face framing hairstyles

 Face-framing layers that are slightly on the longer side help add movement to your style while blending seamlessly into the rest of your hair.

-2. Layers with a Headband
+2. Face Framing Layers with a Bob

 girl with face-framing layers wearing a headband